-- Turn a string of words into an acronym – Example: IBM (International Business Machines)
+- Use an acronym – Example: IBM (International Business Machines)

 - Add prefixes and suffixes – Example: Shopify (Shop +ify)

-- Choose a place – Example: Amazon (named after the largest river in the world by volume of water, largest ecommerce platform by volume of products)
+- Choose a place – Example: Amazon (the largest river in the world)

 Once you’ve decided on a business name, revisit your brand’s vision, mission, and values – does your name reflect any or all three?
 If so, you’re one step closer to creating a strong brand.